 Steven King famously wrote in his defense of horror that we’re all mentally ill; “those of us outside of the asylums only hide it a little better” (Why We Crave Horror Movies).

 These days, it may be questionable what exactly defines a person as mentally ill, but most horror lovers would probably agree by and large with this sentiment.
 We all have fears– fear of the dark, fear of snakes or bugs, fear of tight places, of crowds, fear of death.
-When we engage with horror as a genre, whether on screen, in literature or in gaming, we are confronting these fears and tapping into a bit of our hidden insanities.
-We are facing and also exposing them, from a safe vantage point and pushing through so that we (hopefully) come out the other side, alive and well and ready to face another day of usually much more mundane horrors.
+When we engage with horror as a genre, whether on screen, in literature or in gaming, we are confronting these fears and tapping into a bit of our subjugated insanities.
+In doing so, we face and confront them, from a safe vantage point of course.
+In effect, we push through so that we (hopefully) come out the other side, alive and well and ready to face another day of usually much more mundane horrors.
 If only slightly less sane from the experience.

 And so we partake these carefully constructed thrills knowing that our lives, however safe, however stable and normal they appear, can be overturned in a moment, shattered to pieces in a sheen of red or smothered over with a suffocating blanket of icy darkness.
 And this, I think, is why we pay the price of admission when it comes to horror– we want to experience these thrills.
-From a safe distance of course.
+Vicariously.

-When we immerse ourselves in horror, especially at the gaming table, we are affirming our own importance, our own existence.
-Just as the player who loves to swing an axe through the skull of an orc, there are some of us who love to explore the claustrophobic implications of a serial killer hidden amongst a group of party goes or become fascinated over descriptions of eviscerated remains lying on a dungeon floor or in a back alleyway, left like so much trash by an unseen Jack the Ripper.
+When we immerse ourselves in horror, especially at the gaming table, we are affirming our own continued importance and our existence in the face of annihilation and overwhelming trauma.
+Just as there exists those players who love to swing an axe through an orc skull, thereby vanquishing ‘evil’, there are some of us who prefer instead to explore the full implications of what ‘evil’ is as well as how it changes us when we truly confront it.
+Then again, some of us just like descriptions of eviscerated remains lying on a dungeon floor or in a back alleyway, left like so much trash by an unseen Jack the Ripper.
 Some of us love to explore the Dangerous Arts and what it means to be a master of undeath and undying as a bone-chilling Necromancer.

 This blog is aimed at: